Adversarial Preliminary Hearings

 The State shall file formal charges on a person who is in custody within 30 days of arrest.
 If charges are not filed, the court shall notice the state, and order the person released on the 33rd day, or if good cause is shown, order the person released on their own recognizance on the 40th day, unless the Defendant is formally charged.
 A person shall not remain in custody beyond 40 days if that person has not been formally charged.

 As a practical matter, a person is rarely released based on these rules.
 State Attorney's Offices have internal procedures that ensure that charges are filed within their deadlines.
 However, there have been times when charges have not been filed within 40 days and a person is released from custody.
+If you have questions about yourself or a loved one who is in custody and has not been released or formally charged, call the experienced Jacksonville criminal defense lawyers at SLG Law for a free consultation.

 Why would I want an adversarial preliminary hearing?

-If the State hasn't filed an Information within 21 days, and you aren't interested in negotiating or communicating with the State to try to convince them not file charges, to file lesser charges, or to negotiate a disposition, then it may be to your advantage to file an APC motion.
+If the State hasn't filed an Information within 21 days, and you aren't interested in negotiating or communicating with the State to try to convince them not file charges, to file lesser charges, or to negotiate a disposition, then it may be to your advantage to file an Adversarial Preliminary Hearing motion.
 The benefit is that your attorney will be able to cross examine state witnesses and obtain sworn testimony that can be used in your defense.
 You also could be released, if in custody.

 Why wouldn't I want an adversarial preliminary hearing?